foundriesio/docs/source/tutorials/compose-app/compose-app-commit-push-all-new-apps.rst

      remote: Trigger CI job...
      remote: CI job started: https://ci.foundries.io/projects/cavel/lmp/builds/61/
      To https://source.foundries.io/factories/cavel/containers.git/
-        f358677..72a9da5  devel -> devel
+        f358677..72a9da5  main -> main

 .. note::

-   ``git push`` output will indicate the start of a new CI job.
+   The ``git push`` output will indicate the start of a new CI job.

 Go to https://app.foundries.io, select your Factory and click on :guilabel:`Targets`:

-The latest **Target** named :guilabel:`containers-devel` should be the CI job you just created.
+The latest **Target** named :guilabel:`containers-main` should be the CI job you just created.

-Wait until it finishes and move to the next step.
+Wait until it finishes to move on to the next step.